-PART III

-EMERGENCY COMMITMENT

-OF INTOXICATED OR INCAPACITATED PERSONS, AND/OR PREGNANT SUBSTANCE USERS

-This section outlines the procedures whereby intoxicated, incapacitated persons and/or pregnant substance users may be committed to an approved treatment facility for a period of up to five business days.
+PART III EMERGENCY COMMITMENT OF INTOXICATED OR INCAPACITATED PERSONS, AND/OR PREGNANT WOMEN USING SUBSTANCES This section outlines the procedures whereby intoxicated, incapacitated persons, and/or pregnant women using substances may be committed to an approved treatment facility for a period of up to five business days.
 The emergency commitment procedure is for the following individuals: those who are intoxicated, incapacitated, a danger to self or others, and/or pregnant women using alcohol or drugs.
 Emergency commitment consists of the following steps: